Tlloyd072/CMPG-323-Overview-30730333/README.md

   MIT lincence

   ## Private Credential storage
-  All private credentials will be clearly indicated on the document(s) and only collaborators will be permitted to view and used them incase of project testing
+  All private credentials will be clearly indicated on the document(s) and only collaborators will be permitted to view and used them for testing purposes.

   ### .gitignore file per project
   ##Project 1